 • 0 suggestions to use simpler sentences.”

 My takeaway was that each of these plugins/apps do have their place.
 They can offer useful insights and provide much convenience.
 The caution is that they MUST be used as ‘suggested guidelines’ and not completely replace human proofreading.
 Surpassing all search engine mathematics, writers need to remain true to their own voices.
-I would hate to see appropriate 3+-syllable words, intricate paragraphs, and complex/compound sentences stripped from the internet.
-I would also hate to see emerging Hemmingways restrained by fear of the SEO police!
+It would be a travesty to have emerging Hemmingways restrained by fear of the SEO police.

 Oh, and what were my SEO scores for this post?